ARuRepo/TensorFlowTA/README.md

 - What benefits or downsides using them would introduce?
 - Is such a solution feasible and more flexible over scripted tests?
 - Will this reduce the amount of boilerplate code in a test automation project?

 ###

+The idea is to train a couple of models to have a ML model make decisions on what to do in terms of app navigation and further assert view contents using multi-label classification models.

+###

+Currently seems to be compatible with Python 3.12

+###